Anishkerkar/Python-mini-project/README.md

 # Python-mini-project
-Python mini project for creating an registration from with Tkinter
+Python mini project for creating an registration form with Tkinter